 Give me some space and a pickaxe.
 I will give you a nursery.
 He talked that way.
 Since I didn’t have soil and pickaxes, it wasn’t destined to be repassed .
-We were on our lengthy drive through the Austrian landscape.
+We were on our long drive through the Austrian landscape.
 I have crossed to these zones in every one of the conditions, with a poke of Euros and without propelling fagging about the following dinner.
 This was before my wedding whenever I had that uncommon chance to trail with a fine woman and traveller.
 Furthermore, that story I will describe elsewhere, yet this story isn’t that.
 It is the story of my most prominent experience as a vocalist with some of the craziest colleagues I had met.

 The kid was 5 feet nine inches and wore hazel shoes and suede and said that he would not like to serve the alcoholics.
 He had high aspirations throughout everyday life and he said that he frequently imagined that his life was not advancing to the levels he anticipated.

 Came to Austria to see my coach.
-My mentor, 72 years of age, a retired individual who served in Vienna after World War-2.
+My mentor, 72 years of age, is a retired individual who served in Vienna after World War-2.
 He, associated with the enhancements of the rail line, finally left as an engineering advisor.
-Towards the end of his profession, when there was just five years to resign, he found a new life of freedom, a wilful superannuation.
+Towards the end of his profession, when there were just five years to resign, he found a new life of freedom, wilful superannuation.
 He went toward the South.
-At that point his work was in Vienna and he went to stay with his child in the subalpine region by Danube His child wedded a distant cousin and they have two children, a boy and a young lady.
+At that point, his work was in Vienna and he went to stay with his child in the subalpine region by the Danube His child wedded a distant cousin and they have two children, a boy and a young lady.
 My passage moved toward him and shaped a little tummy, which is an improbable sight taking everything into account.
-Since I met him, he has been mindful so as to keep his body in reasonable condition.
+Since I met him, he has been mindful to keep his body in reasonable condition.